Hugh McCulloch: Government career

-A day or two after Lincoln's second inauguration, Abraham Lincoln convoked him in his office at the White House to have a talk with him, and was offered the position of Treasury Secretary, which he didn't expect and didn't want at first.
+A day or two after his second inauguration, Abraham Lincoln invited McCulloch to his office at the White House to have a talk with him.
+The president offered McCulloch the position of Treasury Secretary, which he didn't expect and didn't want at first.
 On March 9, 1865, he was appointed as the 27th Secretary of the Treasury by President Abraham Lincoln.
 His appointment was largely due to his influence with existing state banks.
 McCulloch later remarked that on the morning of Lincoln's assassination, "I never saw Mr. Lincoln so cheerful and happy...The burden which had been weighing upon him for four long years, and which he had borne with heroic fortitude, had been lifted; the war had been practically ended; the Union was safe."

 McCulloch was also with him on his death bed until his last moments.
 As he was about to leave the White House, Abraham Lincoln took him by the hand and said : "We must look to you, Mr. Secretary, for the money to pay off the soldiers", to which he replied: "I shall look to the people... they have not failed us thus far, and I don't think they will now".
 A few hours later, he saw the president becoming unconscious and saw him dying.
 The death bed scene was immortalized in number of paintings afterwards.
 He continued where it had been left by Mr. Lincoln, and served in the Presidential Cabinet of Andrew Johnson until the close of his administration in 1869.

 Immediately confronted with inflation caused by the government's wartime issue of greenbacks, he recommended their retirement and a return to the gold standard.
 In McCulloch's first annual report, issued on December 4, 1865, he strongly urged the retirement of the legal tenders or greenbacks as a preliminary to the resumption of specie payments.
 However this would have reduced the supply of currency and was unpopular during the period of postwar reconstruction and westward expansion.